This DIY potting bench for Fall is celebrating the season in style. A humble fence board DIY build looks pretty good decked out in Autumn glory.

 The little toolbox was one of my projects as well and it works great for displaying the 4 inch pots of flowers you get at the nursery, like these mums. (for see how to build click here DIY TOOLBOX)

 The little pumpkin is from my garden.
 They grew from some ornamental pumpkins I bought two years ago then tossed into the compost heap when they were mushy and done.
-I was going to try to grow an eating pumpkin this last summer but because of the drought I did not attempt it after all.
-Maybe next summer.
+I have done this for a few years now and don’t need to buy ornamental pumpkins in Fall unless I want something a little different.

 The Fall Scrabble tiles was a fun project and I made sure to have tutorials on how to paint both the Autumn leaves for the one side and an orange pumpkin for the other.
 I just need to buff on a coat of wax and they will go to their new home.